mosmo0220/log4daily/README.md

 ## Project Overview 📖

 **log4daily-TUI** is a work-in-progress application with the goal of providing a robust platform for task planning, milestone tracking, and journaling.
-The application aims to leverage AI for insightful analysis and reporting, helping users stay organized, track progress, and gain valuable insights into their daily activities and accomplishments.

 **Please note:** This application is still under development, and the features outlined above are intended goals rather than completed functionalities.